VIC.GOV.AU | Policy and Advisory Library

 • TRA required

-Personal leave is defined as leave requested by a traveller before, during or after periods of official travel.
+Personal travel is defined as non-work related travel requested by a traveller before, during or after periods of official travel.
 Official travel is defined as business travel required by or when representing the department and/or school, including any time required to be spent at a location for business purposes, including travelling time.

-Official travel may include non-work time at locations other than an employee’s base location, in situations where it may not be appropriate (for example, have a negative impact on the employee’s health and wellbeing or where it not be economical to do so) for the traveller to return to their base location.
+Official travel may include non-work time at locations other than an employee’s base location, in situations where it may not be appropriate (for example, where it may negatively impact the employee’s health and wellbeing or where it may not be economical) for the traveller to return to their base location.

-Travel undertaken over weekends and Victorian public holidays before or after periods of official travel, is considered personal leave and may be approved by travel approvers subject to the travel principles (below) being met.
+Travel undertaken over weekends and Victorian public holidays before or after periods of official travel, is considered personal travel and may be approved by travel approvers, subject to the travel principles (below) being met.

 1. does not have any detrimental effects on official travel

-2. does not result in any additional costs to the Victorian Government
+2. does not result in any additional costs to the department

 3. meets community expectation and can withstand scrutiny